saulocamposi/calculadorabitcoinv2/README.md

 BootStrap 3

-AngularJS 1.x
+AngularJS 1.5

 PHP 5

+WebPack

 Karma and Jasmine

 #Process of development Cards
-The Cards are deveploped as indivual content to can show many kinds of content
+The Cards are developed as an individual block content that have comes up with Indexers and media.
+The front end based has used BootStrap 3

 #Process of development Calculators

 #Tests
 CalculadoraBitcoin have been gaining behaviors test and integration test with Jasmine and Karma